The best Nokia phones for 2023

 Remember when phones didn’t even have cameras, much less five of them?
 These days, most phones that employ multiple cameras provide different focal lengths for multiple fields of view.
 The Nokia 9 PureView, however, has a different reason for the five 12 MP cameras, all of which have a 28mm fixed-focal length.
 Instead, the five-camera array has two (the centermost and central bottom) full-color cameras, and three are in black and white.
 The combination of color and monochrome cameras allows the phone to capture the full spectrum of light and gives you better photo quality.

 The method that the camera produces an image requires fast processing.
 And as a result, the processor, while an older Qualcomm processor, is a reasonably fast one.
 Combined with the 6GB RAM, the Nokia 9 PureView is a fast device that can do everything you need.
-Moreover, it comes with 128GB storage as standard, which is more than enough for everyday users.
+Moreover, it comes with 128GB storage as standard, which is more than enough for users.

 The screen itself isn’t the largest compared to other phones these days, but 5.99 inches is more than reasonable, and when you consider the affordable cost, this is a great size.